klokan/AnotherDXF2Shape/README.md

         transfer of individual text formats
       - Categorization by Layer
       - Group by Layer
-      - save a style file (qml) with the shapefile ('s name)
+      - save a style file (qml) with the shape
-      - optional: convert color from DXF
+      - optional: convert color from dxf
-      - multiple files can be imported at the same time (batch import)
+      - multible files can be imported at the same time (batch import)

 Usage: